-True to its name, this silhouette has a triangular shape that mimics the capital letter A thanks to its fitted bodice and flared-out hem starting from the waist area.
+True to its name, this silhouette has a triangular shape that mimics the capital letter A, thanks to its fitted bodice and flared-out hem starting from the waist area.
 Its hem is usually broader than the shoulders.
-The hem almost always ends either above the knee or at the feet level.
+The hem almost always ends either above the knee or at the foot level.

 Perfect for casual and semi-formal occasions, A-line dresses can flatter almost all body types because the wide hem can smooth out curves and lines or hide a large lower body.
 For those with narrow body frames, the A-line silhouette helps create an illusion of curves.

 Compared to the conventional A-line dress silhouette, both the bodice and hips are fitted, so it’s not suitable for those with apple-shaped bodies.
 The skirt still flares up to the hem but fits closely to the body.

 The trapeze is one of the dress silhouettes that closely resembles the A-line.
 It has narrow shoulders and a wide hem but with a more pronounced hem, so it looks like a triangle.
 It always has a short length, usually ending below the knee.

 The tent silhouette is often confused with the trapeze because it also has a wide hem and narrow top.
 The difference is that the hem is flouncy, giving it a tent-like appearance.
 Also, the skirt length doesn’t fall below the knees.

 The t-shirt dress silhouette has a straight cut with short or no sleeves, so it’s a type you would love if you want dresses with a bit of flare.
 It looks like a typical T-shirt but with a longer length.
 It’s for individuals who want to hide their curves, though you can also accentuate your wide hips by adding a belt or sash in the midsection.

 Bell Dress Silhouette